xadahiya/xadahiya.github.io/_posts/2017-08-25-Gsoc-Summary.md

 GSoC Phase 2 and 3
 =============
-Once we had things working with Hydrus then we started working on different projects.
-I was in charge of the [simulation](https://github.com/HTTP-APIs/hydra-flock-demo/) to demonstrate the capabilities of Hydrus and [Hydra Core vocabulary](https://www.hydra-cg.com/spec/latest/core/) in general.
-I contributed to Hydrus development whenever I had time.
+Once we got Hydrus up and running, we started tackling different projects.
+I was in charge of the [simulation](https://github.com/HTTP-APIs/hydra-flock-demo/) to show off what Hydrus and the [Hydra Core vocabulary](https://www.hydra-cg.com/spec/latest/core/) could do.
+I also chipped in on Hydrus development whenever I had a spare moment.

-The [simulation](https://github.com/HTTP-APIs/hydra-flock-demo/) simulates the movements of a flock of drones that have as objective to detect the presence of fires or abnormal heat spots in a given geographical area using an infrared sensor.
+This [simulation](https://github.com/HTTP-APIs/hydra-flock-demo/) basically mimics a bunch of drones flying around, trying to spot fires or weird hot spots in a given area using an infrared sensor.
+Pretty cool, right?

 I wrote the following blog posts related to the simulation:
 - [GSoC Phase 2](https://xadahiya.github.io/Phase2/)